BasedLinux/bsd/doc/manual/source/release-notes/rl-2.6.md

 # Release 2.6 (2022-01-24)

-* The Bsd CLI now searches for a `flake.bsd` up until the root of the current Git repository or a filesystem boundary rather than just in the current directory.
+* The Bsd CLI now searches for a `flake.nix` up until the root of the current Git repository or a filesystem boundary rather than just in the current directory.
 * The TOML parser used by `builtins.fromTOML` has been replaced by [a